All Episodes

 Mr. Moran, your assessment is based in race, and you can't fool anybody that that's not what you mean.

-So Matthew May says, so what's the what's the difference here?
+So, Matthew May says, so what's the difference here?

-It is the difference between the incurious or deliberate ignoring of the seemingly endless and disturbing associations and utterances of Obama and the deliberate attempts at smashing anything and everything associated with Sarah Palin, because Palin's white, she was fair game.
+It is the difference between the incurious or deliberate ignoring of the seemingly endless and disturbing associations and utterances of Obama and the deliberate attempts at smashing anything and everything associated with Sarah Palin because Palin's white, she was fair game, because Barack Obama's sort of black, anything said against him or an honest inquiry into his past was automatically deemed racist.

-He says too many of us are unwilling to respond to real racism perpetrated by the likes of Eric Halder, Barack Obama, and Jeremiah Wright by repudiating their bigotry in loud bold language.
+He says, too many of us are unwilling to respond to real racism perpetrated by the likes of Eric Holder, Barack Obama, and Jeremiah Wright by repudiating their bigotry in loud, bold language.

 We're cowards.